 Some pictures shout, LOOK AT ME!
-Others draw you in slowly posing questions rather than answers.
+Others imply questions rather than answers pulling you in more deeply.
 What is the hidden meaning in the subtle features of a human face?
 Are timeless stories told in the interactions people have with others and their surroundings?
 Are the things we build on the land a deeper expression of our values and culture?
-I see things with my eyes, emotions, and thoughts, and then an instant out of time is preserved in a photograph that is one person’s way of seeing the world.
-But I want more.
-I hope that viewers can create their own stories, engaging in a kind of dialogue with the image, knowing that we all see things differently.
-When a photograph becomes a conversation, I feel it has succeeded.
+These are the kinds of questions that drive my photography—questions about humanity.
+My photographs are one person’s way of seeing the world but I hope for more.
+I hope that viewers will find their own meaning as they think and react emotionally to what they see.
+My greatest satisfaction is when the viewer engages with the picture as if it were their own story.
+I photograph people and culture: who they are and how they live.

 I was born in Chicago and live in Portland Oregon in the beautiful Pacific Northwest.
-I have always loved photographing since my first camera, a cheap plastic film camera given to me when I was seven years old.
-I loved shooting family members and the places we visited thinking that I could preserve those moments that pass by too quickly.
-I became a more serious photographer while in college and afterwards with my film camera and homemade darkroom, and have pursued photography as a passion ever since.
-After finally completing a PhD in organizational psychology after some years of indecision, I worked as a social scientist trying to understand how human nature plays out in different social systems.
-I have a strong interest in people and how their surroundings influence their behavior which somehow crept its way into my photography.
-I primarily photograph people and culture: who they are and how they live.
+I have always liked photographing since my first camera, a cheap plastic film camera with light leaks.
+I became a more serious photographer while in college with a much better 35mm camera and my basement darkroom, and have continued to pursue photography as a passion into the digital age.
+After some years of indecision, I completed a PhD in organizational psychology and then worked as a social scientist trying to understand how human nature plays out in social systems and applying these lessons to organizations and their effectiveness.
+The symbiotic relationship between people and their social and physical environments is a theme in my work.

 Oregon Society of Artists, How It Looks From Here: A Photography Showcase, October 2021, Portland, Oregon, Honorable Mention Award